-The UN Office for the Coordination of Humanitarian Affairs (OCHA) in Sudan reports in its latest bulletin that heavy rains and flash floods have affected an estimated 13,000 people in Darfur and eastern Sudan.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) in Sudan reported in its latest bulletin that heavy rains and flash floods have affected an estimated 13,000 people in Darfur and eastern Sudan.

 Heavy rains and flash floods affected about 10,250 people in North Darfur’s El Kuma and Tawila localities.

 In El Kuma town and surrounding areas, response to the needs of about 4,000 people is ongoing.
 The World Food Programme (WFP) will support with 15-day rations; the International Organization for Migration (IOM) and the UN Refugee Agency (UNHCR) will provide shelter supplies; health partners are ready to support with a mobile clinic once affected families are relocated to dry areas; the Zakat chamber will also provide assistance; and water, sanitation and hygiene (WASH) partners will construct latrines.

 On June 6, flash floods destroyed 470 homes and damaged 397 others in and around El Kuma town, according to IOM and the Sudanese Red Crescent Society (SRCS).
 The most urgent needs identified were emergency shelter and household supplies, food, as well as health and WASH services.

 In Tawila locality, OCHA led an inter-agency mission to camps for the displaced where an estimated 6,200 people (1,243 families) were affected by floods.
 Partners have been responding to humanitarian needs of people affected and families living in low lying areas in Rwanda camp and its extension Burgo, will be relocated.

 There are fears that the inundated lands (ponds and swamps), poor drainage systems, and collapsed latrines will increase the risk of the spread of water-borne infections and diseases.
 As a precaution, mosquito nets treated with insecticide will be distributed to families affected.